-15) Internal Audio Connectors (4-pin CD_IN, AUX, VIDEO, MODEM) (optional)
+15) Internal Audio Connectors (4-pin CD_IN, AUX, MODEM)

-These connectors allow you to receive stereo audio input from such sound sources as a CD-ROM, TV tuner, or MPEG card.
+These connectors allow you to receive stereo audio input from such sound sources as a CD-ROM or MPEG card.
 The MODEM connector allows the onboard audio to interface with a voice modem card with a similar connector.

-16) Internal Microphone Header (3-pin MIC2) (optional)
+16) Internal Microphone Header (3-pin MIC2)

-This connector allows you to connect a chassis mounted microphone to the mother-board instead of having to attach an external microphone onto the ATX connectors.
+This connector allows you to connect a chasssis mounted microphone to the mother-board instead of having to attach an external microphone onto the ATX connectors.